 In order to give you access to our events, FEPS processes your personal data together with any other organiser of this event mentioned in the description of the event and in accordance with 'FEPS’ data protection policy.

 Quick-commerce is a service aimed at achieving superfast delivery from ‘dark stores’ to the consumer.
 And recently, they have boomed!

-Join us on 28 March, from 15:00 to 16:30, at the launch event of our two studies commissioned by FEPS and UNI Europa into the q-commerce sector, at FEPS HQ (Avenue des Arts 46, 1000, Bruxelles).
+On 28 March, from 15:00 to 16:30, we launched two studies commissioned by FEPS and UNI Europa into the q-commerce sector, at FEPS HQ (Avenue des Arts 46, 1000, Bruxelles).
 We investigated three countries (Germany, Spain and the UK) and unveiled the health conditions of the employees in the sector, their job security and social rights.

 These firms use worker-intensive methods to deliver impressive convenience to your door.
 But who pays the price?
-We discovered that this business is hard to make financially sustainable and that the workers and riders bear the actual costs.
+We discovered that since this business is hard to make financially sustainable, the workers and riders bear the actual costs.